MILOUDIAS/FennecOS/README.md

         -c|--clean              This will unmount and delete the image, and clear the logs.

-        --chroot                Enter the chroot environment within the LFS build.
+        --chroot                Enter the chroot environment within the build.
                                 This option will run the build steps inside the chroot environment, providing an isolated environment for the Linux From Scratch build process.
 It sets up necessary